-Garett Tujague enters his second season at Virginia on Bronco Mendenhall’s staff and is the offensive line coach.
+Garett Tujague enters his third season at Virginia on Bronco Mendenhall’s staff and is the offensive line coach.

 While at College of the Canyons, Tujague coached and developed three conference players of the year, an all-state player of the year, eight all-state athletes and five JC All-Americans at COC.
 His teams earned three postseason wins and he was named the Southern California Football Association National Conference Coach of the Year in 2008 following a 12-1 season.
 He was also honored as the Western States Conference Co-Coach of the Year in 2007 after a 9-3 record.